solarwinds/apm-js/packages/solarwinds-apm/CONFIGURATION.md

 | `transactionSettings`           |                                | None              | See [Transaction Settings](#transaction-settings)            |
 | `instrumentations`              |                                | None              | See [Instrumentations](#instrumentations)                    |
 | `metricViews`                   |                                | None              | Custom metric views                                          |

+### Service Name

+By default the service name portion of the service key is used, e.g. `my-service` if the service key is `SW_APM_SERVICE_KEY=api-token:my-service`.
+If the `OTEL_SERVICE_NAME` or `OTEL_RESOURCE_ATTRIBUTES` environment variable is used to specify a service name, it will take precedence over the default.

 ### Transaction Settings